Research Project Descriptions

 Funding Source: NIH

-Other Investigators: Gregory Nellis (ME-UW-Madison), Sanford Klein (ME-UW-Madison)
+Other Investigators: Michael Frank (ME-UW-Madison), Gregory Nellis (ME-UW-Madison), Sanford Klein (ME-UW-Madison)

 Faculty Advisor: Yogesh B Gianchandani (EECS)